 Finally, the Smith Cove commuter rail stop could actually benefit from a direct light rail connection.
 It would allow riders the option of taking a quick light rail trip to Uptown, South Lake Union, or Westlake.
 Less obvious locations like Capitol Hill or University of Washington could actually be time competitive with an additional transfer.

 These proposed stations each come with their pros and cons and it’s hard to fully know how ridership would respond.
 One of the most obvious drawbacks is the time it would take for existing riders to reach King Street Station.
 Each stop would add a minute or more to the commute time for these riders if they don’t commute to locations north of Pioneer Square.
 Another set of clear challenges is that most of these stations would be located at edge areas with somewhat poor catchment pools–a problem North Sounder suffers from today–and operate at peak hours only.
 It could be argued that this would pit North Sounder against local express routes, possibly poaching riders.
-Conversely, it could lead to an increase overall transit ridership.
+Conversely, it could lead to an increase in overall transit ridership.